 - Oops!Something went wrong.Please try again later.

-Readers hoping to buy Hurco Companies, Inc. (NASDAQ:HURC) for its dividend will need to make their move shortly, as the stock is about to trade ex-dividend.
-Typically, the ex-dividend date is one business day before the record date which is the date on which a company determines the shareholders eligible to receive a dividend.
+Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see Strix Group Plc (LON:KETL) is about to trade ex-dividend in the next 3 days.
+The ex-dividend date is usually set to be one business day before the record date which is the cut-off date on which you must be present on the company's books as a shareholder in order to receive the dividend.
 The ex-dividend date is important because any transaction on a stock needs to have been settled before the record date in order to be eligible for a dividend.
-Thus, you can purchase Hurco Companies' shares before the 24th of September in order to receive the dividend, which the company will pay on the 11th of October.
+Thus, you can purchase Strix Group's shares before the 30th of September in order to receive the dividend, which the company will pay on the 7th of October.

 Have Earnings And Dividends Been Growing?